delgado-sam/Detox-Project/README.md

 Update the `.detoxrc.json` that was generated or created in our previous step.
 Verify the `binaryPath` is correct and the `build` command is correct for your project.
 These are unique to your project setup.

-Update `avdName` to whichever emulator you want to use to run the tests in.
+Update `avdName` with your emulator's name.

 ```
 {